SmallThingz/onealloc/README.md

 1 **Data Cycles:** A structure that points to itself (directly or indirectly) will cause a stack overflow during merging.
   * *Supported:* Recursive Types (e.g., Linked List definitions).
   * *Unsupported:* Recursive Data (e.g., Node A points to Node B, Node B points to Node A).
+    - Attempting to merge a data structure with a cycle will cause infinite recursion and crash the program.
 2 **Unknown Pointers:** `[*c]`, `[*]`, and `opaque` pointers are compile errors unless `serialize_unknown_pointer_as_usize` is enabled in which case, the literal pointer address is stored.
-3 **Sentinel Slices:** Sentinel-terminated slices such as `[:0]const u8` are stored with their sentinel element preserved.
-The sentinel is not counted in `len`, but the merged buffer includes it so `slice[slice.len]` remains valid.
-4 **Data Cycles Will Cause Stack Overflow:** Attempting to merge a data structure with a cycle will cause infinite recursion and crash the program.
-5 **Pointer Aliasing / Topology:** When pointers are dereferenced (`depointer = true`, the default), shared pointer identity is not preserved.
-Two fields that originally point to the same object may point to separate copies after merge.
+3 **Pointer Aliasing / Multiple References:** When pointers are dereferenced (`depointer = true`, the default), shared pointer identity is not preserved.
+Two fields that originally point to the same object will point to separate copies after merge.
+If you are running into this problem, you have redundencies that should be removed.